neatwork-ai/neatcoder/README.md

 ### WASM Library

 The WASM library contains the core types and primitives that manage the state of the application.
-This state management is mostly done via the struct `AppState`, which serves as a central data structure to maintain the state of the application.
+This state management is mostly done via the struct `AppData`, which serves as a central data structure to maintain the state of the application.

 It holds information about the project language, initial specifications (from a prompt), project scaffold structure (as a JSON string), interfaces, and a task pool to manage various tasks or jobs in the application.